clover/codelab-remote-pay-cloud/README.md

 </div>
 ```

-`DOMContentLoaded` is a suitable hook for when we can fetch the serial numbers of all Clover devices belonging to a merchant, and then create an `option` to be rendered in the DOM for each serial number.
+`DOMContentLoaded` is a suitable hook for when we can fetch the device information of all Clover devices belonging to a merchant, and then create an `option` to be rendered in the DOM for each serial number.
+The `value` of the `option` will be the `deviceId`, which is the parameter we actually need to connect to the device.
 We'll add those `option`s to the `select` we just created.

 In `events.js`: